Scotch on the Rocks

 Scotch on the Rocks is a TV serial based on the novel by Douglas Hurd and Andrew Osmond.
 The book is the third in a loose trilogy, the other two being Send Him Victorious and The Smile on the Face of the Tiger.

 Written around 1968 and first published by William Collins in 1971, it was a political thriller set in Scotland in the near future (early 1970s).
 It assumed that there would be a political crisis in which the Scottish National Party would emerge as a serious force.
 A paramilitary organisation operating on the fringes of the SNP, the Scottish Liberation Army, stages a rising, seizing Fort William.
-BBC TV adapted it in 1973.